eqlabs/pathfinder/README.md

 Block times on `mainnet` can be prohibitively long for certain applications.
 As a workaround, Starknet added the concept of a `pending` block which is the block currently under construction.
 This is supported by pathfinder, and usage is documented in the [JSON-RPC API](#json-rpc-api) with various methods accepting `"block_id"="pending"`.

-Note that `pending` support is disabled by default and must be enabled by setting `poll-pending=true` in the configuration options.

 ### Logging

 Logging can be configured using the `RUST_LOG` environment variable.